 There followed a period of turbulent experimentation (+44, Angels & Airwaves, and Barker's many side-projects), the tragic loss of producer Jerry Finn, and the rapid maturation of all of them.

-The band's sixth studio album, Neighborhoods (2011) was a celebration of their diversity, and a culmination of all they had learned, both musically and emotionally, during their time apart.
+The band's sixth studio album, Neighborhoods released in 2011 was a celebration of their diversity, and a culmination of all they had learned, both musically and emotionally, during their time apart.
 All three continued to pursue side-projects, but blink-182 was reformed with a new direction and fresh vitality, to the fond appreciation of fans and critics alike.

 The Legacy Continues